LucasKonrath/arch-kata-mr-bill/glossary.md

 **Context:** Implemented in service communication to handle transient failures gracefully without overwhelming the target service.

 ## F

+### Facets
+**Definition:** A navigation component used in search interfaces that allows users to filter search results by applying multiple filters across different dimensions of the data.
+**Context:** Implemented in our OpenSearch integration to provide dynamic filtering options for POCs based on properties like language, tags, and frameworks.
+Faceted search enables users to progressively narrow their search results by selecting specific criteria.

 ### Failover
 **Definition:** The process of switching to a redundant or standby system upon the failure of the previously active system.